JyotiTidke26/Global_Development_Analysis/README.md

 ## License

+This project is licensed under the MIT License.
+You are free to use, modify, distribute, and build upon this project for personal or commercial purposes — with proper attribution.
-This project is open-source and available for collaboration, feedback, and extension.
+This project is open-source and welcomes collaboration, feedback, and contributions.

 ---